geordi/upr-course/README.md

 ## Linux virtual machine

-A virtual machine of the Ubuntu Linux similar to lab computers is provided.
+A virtual machine of Ubuntu Linux similar to lab computers is provided.
-See [Linux virtual machine](./faq/vm.md) FAQ for instructions to run it.
+See [Linux virtual machine](./faq/vm.md) FAQ for instructions how to run it.

 ## Interesting Links

-If you want to visualize small C programs, [Python Tutor for C](http://pythontutor.com/c.html) is the great tool.
-You can step though your programs and see how the memory is used.
+If you want to visualize small C programs, [Python Tutor for C](http://pythontutor.com/c.html) is a great tool.
+You can step though your programs and see how the memory is laid out and how its contents change.

 ## Books